Sam-Varghese/Notes/Networking/Networking_Notes.md

 * Telnet is one of the earliest remote protocols on the internet.
 * Through telnet , **an administrator or another user can access someone as computer remotely**.
 * On the web , HTTP and FTP protocols allow you to request specific files from remote computers but not actually be log on as a user of that computer.
+* With telnet , you logon as a regular user with whatever priveleges you may have been granted to specific application on and data on that computer.